kapp667/OpenResistome/README.md

-# OpenResistome : Elevating Human Thought Through Collective Intelligence
+# OpenResistome : Open Thinking Dataset for a Human-Centric Future

 **Resistome is a collaborative effort to build an open thinking dataset to help align a future open source decentralized AGI with the highest standards of human reasoning.**